nxrighthere/ENet-CSharp/README.md

 --------
 You can grab compiled binaries from the [release](https://github.com/nxrighthere/ENet-CSharp/releases) section for the target platform:

-`ENet-CSharp-2.0.3-x64` contains compiled assembly with native libraries for the .NET environment.
+`ENet-CSharp` contains compiled assembly with native libraries for the .NET environment.

-`ENet-Unity-2.0.3-x64` contains script with native libraries for the Unity.
+`ENet-Unity` contains script with native libraries for the Unity.

 Usage
 --------